nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 ## Gadget Help

-When in a project's directory, commands like `stop` and `start` can be used to start and stop the application plus more.
-To see what commands and options are available for use in GadgetCLI:
+On top of creating and building and deploying, Gadget offers options that apply to a specific project while in the project's directory.
+For example, commands like `stop` and `start` can be applied to stop a running project and to start it back it up again.
+To see all the commands and options available for use in GadgetCLI type:

 ```shell
 gadget #or